Sore Muscles – What Really Helps? The Gentle Solution for 2025

 What is muscle soreness?

-Which ointment helps with sore muscles?
+Which ointment helps with muscle soreness?

 Can muscle soreness be treated naturally?